codekunoichi/codekunoichi/README.md

 📝 *These repositories are private, but together they form the backbone of the ContextRCM mission: a proactive, intelligence-driven approach to ambulatory revenue cycle management — reducing denials, reconstructing fee schedules, enabling clean claims on first submission, and scaling across specialties with transparent, data-driven insight.*

 ---
+## 🕸️ GraphDB Adventures

+I’ve recently fallen down the rabbit hole of **graph databases** — and it turns out they’re a surprisingly natural fit for healthcare.
+I’ve been exploring how relationships actually behave in the real world: providers, payers, rules, denials, claims, and all the hidden links in between.

+This curiosity led me to start sketching an **RCM Knowledge Graph** that connects:

+- Payers
+- CMS/NCCI/MUE/LCD rules
+- Denial patterns (CARC/RARC)
+- Claim histories
+- Preventability clusters
+- Underpayment signals with statistical significance

+The idea is simple: let the graph surface insights that spreadsheets quietly bury.

+I’ve been following along with Neo4j’s GraphAcademy courses as I learn how to design knowledge graphs from first principles:
+👉 (Neo4J GraphAcademy Profile)[https://graphacademy.neo4j.com/u/7d1a842c-d173-413f-8c42-ea63792f10d0/]

+I’m having so much fun connecting dots — literally — and it feels like a whole new way to think about revenue cycle intelligence.
+---

 ## 🛠️ Tech & Tools
 - **Languages**: Python, JavaScript